 » See folder On Being In Charge.

+This is written for people working in the Health Field but the principles of management are the same whatever your discipline.
 See Part II Chapter 2: Leading a (health) team/ 3: Organising (health) team activities/ 4: Controlling & assessing the work; Part IV Chapter 1: planning (health) activities; Chapter 2: Implementing (health) activities; Chapter 3: Evaluating (health) activities